dropbox/dropbox-sdk-python/README.rst

 Dropbox for Python
 ==================

 A Python SDK for integrating with the Dropbox API v2.
+Documentation is available on `Read the Docs <http://dropbox-sdk-python.readthedocs.org/>`_.

 Setup
 -----